brillout/goldpage/docs/readme.template.md

 ## !VAR WHAT_IS_GOLDPAGE

-Easily create a frontend.
+Easily create a modern frontend.
-For React / Vue / RNW / ...
+Works with React, Vue, RNW, etc.
+Supports all app types.
+(so-called "SPA", "MPA", "SSR", "static website", etc.)

 Goldpage is a small (but powerful) tool that makes it easy to create a frontend.
-It works with any view library, such as React and Vue.
+It works with any view library, such as React or Vue.

 You define so-called page configs